Texas Maximum Child Support Increased September 1, 2013

 The 2013 maximum child support cap increase is not retroactive in the sense that it would cause maximum child support payments made in the past to increase resulting in an arrearage.
 Remember too, parties can always make an agreement to a child support amount different from Texas guideline child support requirements (find out how to do that here).
 Whatever way it happens whenever it happens - through the Texas Attorney General or by agreement - if there is any change in the amount a parent pays in Texas child support up or down for any reason, the parties will need a modification of their divorce decree or child support order that is approved and ordered by the court for the new amount to be enforceable.

 For general information, go to "Child Support and Medical Support in Texas".
-To calculate Texas child support amounts using the new 2013 tables, see below.
+To calculate Texas child support amounts using the 2014 tables, see below.

 How do I calculate my child support payment in Texas?